Welcome to Learn Progressive Web Apps! #

 Welcome to Learn Progressive Web Apps!

 Each module includes interactive demos and self-assessments for you to test your knowledge.
-You will be able to test and try demos on your mobile phone, tablet, or laptop while playing with the code to understand the fundamentals of what makes a Progressive Web App.
+You will be able to test and try demos on your mobile phone, tablet, or laptop while playing with code to understand the fundamentals of what makes a Progressive Web App.

 Here's what you'll learn: